 We feel that providing effective, constructive feedback to our articled students is essential.
 We obtain formal evaluation feedback from the lawyers for whom our students have worked, and we share the relevant feedback with each student.
 We also encourage our lawyers to provide informal feedback to our students about their work product and performance.

 Our articled students’ salaries and benefits are competitive with those of other major Calgary firms and are reviewed regularly.
 Each student’s salary is paid while attending the CPLED Course, and we also pay the course fee.

 The hireback ratio in our Calgary office has been strong.
 All of our recent articled students have been offered, and have accepted, positions as associates with the firm.

-Candidates wishing to be considered for an articling student position should apply, through the portal, and include a cover letter (addressed to the attention of Sharilyn Nagina) and résumé, copies of transcripts (undergraduate and first and second years of law school), and a list of intended third-year courses.
+Candidates wishing to apply for our summer student position should include in their application packages a cover letter and résumé, copies of transcripts (undergraduate and first year of law school), and a list of intended second and third-year courses.
 Reference letters may also be included, but it is not necessary to include writing samples.
 Applications should be emailed to [email protected], and should be addressed to: